Danztee/pixel-scout/README.md

 The database data is persisted in a Docker volume named `pixelscoutdb`.

-To stop the database:
+To stop the database (from the project root directory):

 ```bash
 docker compose down
 ```

-## 🧩 Project Structure
+## 📋 Project Structure

 ```
 pixel-scout/